front-end-intermediate/session-11-reactintro/readme.md

 }
 ```

-TEst the button.
+Test the button.
 Now you can load sample pirates from the pirate form.

 ### Remove Pirate